On Quantum and Classical Treatments of Radiative Recombination: Introduction

 The summation of cross sections \eqref{1.2} over all $n$ from 1 to infinity gives an approximate expression for the total RR cross section.
 Replacing summation by integration introduces an additional minor error, but leads to a simple analytical result

 which is usually called the Kramers formula.
-In the problem of electron capture by protons for a practically significant region, where $50 <\eta <250$, the Kramers formula slightly overestimates the cross section compared to the result of accurate quantum calculations consistent with measurements, but with a correction factor $\sim 0.9$ it correctly reproduces the dependence of the total RR cross section on the velocity $v$ of incident electrons (see \cite{kotelnikov2019electron} for details).
+In the problem of electron capture by protons for a practically significant region, where $50 <\eta <250$, the Kramers formula slightly overestimates the cross section compared to the result of rigorous quantum mechanical calculations consistent with measurements.
+However, with a correction factor $\sim 0.9$, it correctly reproduces the dependence of the total RR cross section on the velocity $v$ of incident electrons (see \cite{kotelnikov2019electron} for details).